 Note: A course in statistics is recommended.
 Students with credit for BIOL 415 may not take this course for credit.
 There will be costs for a field trip in addition to tuition fees.

-BIOL 418.3: Integrative Animal Systems Physiology
+BIOL 418.3: Comparative Animal Physiology

-3 Lecture hours and 4 Practicum/Lab hours
+Weekly hours: 3 Lecture hours and 4 Practicum/Lab hours

 Prerequisite(s): BIOL 317.3; or CPPS 302.3 and CPPS 303.3; or VBMS 324.3 and VBMS 325.3.